GarinJTanner/Final-Project/README.md

   Traffic to these services should be carefully monitored.
 To this end, we have implemented the alerts below:

 **Excessive HTTP Errors**
 Alert 1 is implemented as follows:
-Metric: WHEN max() OF system.process.cpu.total.pct OVER all documents
+Metric: WHEN count() GROUP OVER top 5 'htttp.response.status_code'
-Threshold: IS ABOVE 0.5 FOR THE LAST 5 minutes
-Vulnerability Mitigated: Brute force attacks
+Threshold: IS ABOVE 400 FOR THE LAST 5 minutes Vulnerability Mitigated: Brute force attacks
 Reliability: Medium reliability depending on the amount of traffic coming to the web server.
 May produce false positives if the only web traffic is coming from a single user mistyping their credentials.

 **HTTP Request Size Monitor**
 Alert 2 is implemented as follows:
 Metric: WHEN sum() of http.request.bytes OVER all documents
 Threshold: IS ABOVE 3500 FOR THE LAST 1 minute